Islam and gender segregation: Saudi Arabia

-In Saudi Arabia, male doctors were previously not allowed to treat female patients, unless there were no female specialists available; and it was also not permissible for women to treat men.
-This has changed, however, and it is not uncommon for men and women to visit doctors of the opposite sex.
+In Saudi Arabia, male doctors were previously not allowed to treat female patients unless there were no female specialists available; it was also not permissible for women to treat men.
+This has changed, however, and now it is not uncommon for men and women to visit doctors of the opposite sex.

-Critics have argued that the restriction of women's rights under Saudi Arabia law, which is based on sharia law, has led to the separation of gender as women and men are separated in almost all areas, from women-only fast food lines to women-only offices.
+Critics have argued that the restriction of women's rights under Saudi Arabia law, which is based on sharia law, has led to the separation of gender, since women and men are separated in almost all areas, from women-only fast food lines to women-only offices.
 These laws and policies are enforced by the Islamic religious police, which has prompted some to find ways to evade policing.
 Gender segregation also impacts the Saudi education system, as there are more opportunities for men to graduate with a career and find employment.
 Women do not share in these opportunities and have a more difficult time finding employment as there are only a small number of locations that permit men and women to mix.
 Gender segregation also impacts the participation of women in religion by encouraging women to pray at home and not in the mosque.
 Scholars have stated that despite these restrictions, changes brought about with the new generations have allowed women more freedom to choose whether they pray at the mosque or in their homes.